 I went to college in Bellingham at Western Washington University, so I’m biased to any hikes in this area.
 This is one of my favorite hikes though– at 6.5 miles roundtrip, it’s challenging, has several viewpoints throughout the hike that shows the ocean, and the end is extremely rewarding.
 You can even see Canada from here on a clear day.
 Bring a lunch, as you’ll want to enjoy your viewpoint at the end of the hike.
 Stop by Boundary Bay Brewing after for a cold pint.

 There’s technically two parts to this mountain – Little Si, which is 4.7 miles roundtrip, and Mt.
 Si, which 8 miles roundtrip.
 Both are great depending on how experienced you are and how long you want to be hiking for.
 This picture of me and my beloved dog is from the top of Little Si.
-You get to overlook the entire area of North Bend, and there’s a several large rocks to stop on at the end for snacks (or beer, depending what time of day it is!).
+You get to overlook the entire area of North Bend, and there are several large rocks to stop on at the end for snacks (or beer, depending what time of day it is!).
 If you decide to go for the more challenging Mt.
 Si, you’ll get an even better view and often can see multiple mountains in the Cascade Range on a clear day.
 Either one will give you a great workout.

 Camping at Moran State Park on Orcas Island is a new tradition I’ve started with my friends.
 The trailhead for Mt.
 Constitution is right at our camp, so there’s no reason not to go on this hike.
 We always bring our dogs, so they get an extra workout in and sleep well later that night.
 Depending on where you start the hike from, it’s about 8 miles roundtrip.
 The last mile gets pretty steep, so save your energy.
 You can drive to the top, but don’t do that – it’s much more rewarding to get there panting with your legs burning, knowing you just got yourself to the very top.
 The view overlooks other San Juan Islands and part of Canada.